 Anna Maria has actually resisted changing over the years.
 On this laid-back island, there are still many places where you can feel the "old Florida" charm.
 Also, at first glance you may not notice it, there is an extensive canal network throughout the island.
 Therefore, many homes have their own deep water docks and many others offer spectacular bay views.

 Although a true island, surrounded by water on all sides, Anna Maria Island is easily accessible by automobile.
 Two drawbridges (Manatee and Cortez Bridge) are available for the motorist.
-The bridge at the north end of the island connects Anna Maria with the mainland; the bridge at the south end connects it with the next barrier island of “Longboat Key”.
+The bridge at the north end of the island connects Anna Maria with the mainland; the bridge at the south end connects it with the next barrier island, which is "Longboat Key".

-Island life is different, though.
-The first thing to do: You may have to learn how to relax again.
-On Anna Maria, you actually learn how to spend your days with the “simple things” again.
+However, when the craziness is over, you will be rewarded.
+Nothing can beat the laid back island lifestyle.
+Without any doubt, the Island life is different.
+The first thing you need to do: You may have to learn how to relax again.
+On Anna Maria, you actually learn how to spend your days with the "simple things" again.
 It is a very laid back lifestyle.
-No hustle and bustle – you are not in New York City anymore!
+No hustle and bustle - you are not in New York City anymore!
 No running around like a headless chicken.
 The mills grind slowly on an island..and especially on Anna Maria island!
-But once you get the feel for it – you will love it.
+But once you get the hang of it - you will love it.

 Fishing, shelling, swimming, or maybe reading a good book in the shade of a palm tree, that is what you want to do on this island.
-Leave your headaches, your files, your stress… at home.
-When was the last time you read a good book?
+Leave your headaches, your files, your stress... at home.
+When was the last time you've read a good book?
 Can you remember the title of the book?
 What was it about?
-If your answer is “hm” you need to relax on this island.
+If your answer is "hm" you really need to relax!

 Anna Maria Island, which belongs to Manatee County, is divided into the three cities of Anna Maria (north), Holmes Beach (center), and Bradenton Beach (south).
 Anna Maria is mostly residential and actually the quietest of the three.
 Here you can find many vacation rental possibilities.
 Holmes Beach is the largest community.
 Bradenton Beach is centered around the renovated pier complex, facing the bay side.